 - may have to travel for work if they manage a number of facilities.

-There are no specific entry requirements to become a facilities manager as you gain skills on the job.
-However, trade qualifications or tertiary qualifications in facilities management, engineering, building science or project management are likely to prove useful for career progression.
+There are no specific requirements to become a facilities manager as you gain skills on the job.

-Facilities managers can enter the role in a variety of ways including:
+You can enter the role in a variety of ways, including through:

-- learning on the job and working their way up through an entry level position
+- learning on the job and working your way up from an entry-level position

 - having a tertiary qualification in facilities management or a related field